oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-17-document-status-draft.md

 ### Document Status Draft

-It MUST be tested that document status is `draft` if the document version is `0` or `0.y.z` or contains the pre-release part.
+It SHALL be tested that document status is `draft` if the document version is `0` or `0.y.z` or contains the pre-release part.

 The relevant path for this test is: